-Eliminating malaria has longlasting benefits for many countriesFebruary 21st, 2013 in Diseases, Conditions, Syndromes /
+Eliminating malaria has longlasting benefits for many countriesFebruary 21, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 Many nations battling malaria face an economic dilemma: spend money indefinitely to control malaria transmission or commit additional resources to eliminate transmission completely.